 - Southern Flying Squirrels

+Create a legend on your map to show where the different squirrels live.
 Do any overlap?
-Which ones live where you live?
+Which ones are found where you live?
 Which ones have you never seen?

-Squirrels make a number of different sounds.
+Chattering Squirrels: Squirrels make a number of different sounds.
 Don’t miss these chattering squirrels courtesy of the pumpkin cam (and the bonus creature who shows up!).

-This is a great example of how invasive species can cause unintended consequences.
+Endangered Red Squirrels In Great Britain: This is a great example of how invasive species can cause unintended consequences.
 This short video explains the situation in Great Britain with red squirrels (native) and gray squirrels (not native).
 This is an article (that parents will want to preview first) with a compelling graphic about the destruction just since 1945 – Vital volunteers needed to save our last red squirrels from Lancashire Wildlife Trust.

+Saving Baby Squirrels: A short story of how a family rescued two baby squirrels.
 What would you do if you found some baby squirrels who had lost their mother?
 How would you care for them?
 What would you need to buy?
 What would you need to do?